green-nudge-northeastern/green-nudge-web-app/README.md

     These conventions are completely optional in our case, but I would highly recommend following them 😊!

     If you'd like to know more about the conventions, you can check out: [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)

+- **What is our authentication strategy?**

+    To onboard users, we need to implement authentication, providing the feature to sign up, log in, and log out.

+    For now, I chose to use ***Google Firebase*** for the web app since it's free and easy to set up and link to our custom log-in page.
+You can check out the [Firebase Authentication documentation](https://firebase.google.com/docs/auth) to learn more about it.

+    Yuning's credentials are already set up and shared in `services/firebaseConfig.js`.
+Feel free to use them for now, but we can create a new Firebase project and set up new credentials later.

+    Some other popular authentication strategies include ***Auth0***, ***JWT***, and ***AWS Cognito***.
+We can discuss and decide on the best strategy for our project in the future.

+- **How do we manage our dependencies or the development environment?**

+    As we mentioned above, we use `npm` to manage our dependencies.
+The `package.json` file in the `client/` directory lists all the dependencies required for the front-end project.
+When you run `npm install`, npm installs all the dependencies listed in the `package.json` file.

+    On the other hand, whenever you install a new package using `npm install <package-name>`, npm automatically updates the `package.json` file with the new package and its version.
+Just make sure to commit the updated `package.json` file to the repository every time you introduce a new library or dependency.

 # Understanding the Project Structure